 However, despite this, it still offers truly affordable prices and still doesn’t sacrifice quality.

-The menu at Mo Charcoal Alley is extensive and can serve people of all ages and tastes, with immense flavours, exciting ingredients and, and satisfying and traditional dishes.
+The menu at Mo Charcoal Alley is extensive and can serve people of all ages and tastes.
+Here the offerings come with immense flavours, exciting ingredients and traditional dishes.

 Location: 71 Eagle Street Upper Plaza Level, Riparian Plaza, Brisbane, Queensland 4000